Written by Jack B. Sowards

 The Enterprise encounters a mysterious hole in space.
 It is some sort of void without matter or energy of any kind.
 As they attempt to investigate further it engulfs them.
 Try as they may, there seems to be no way out.

-When this entity reveals itself to be an intelligent life form which calls itself Nagilum, it decides that it will use the Enterprise to help it learn more about death.
+When this entity reveals itself to be an intelligent life form that calls itself Nagilum, it decides that it will use the Enterprise to help it learn more about death.
 To this end, he informs them that his experiment will only cost Captain Picard (Patrick Stewart) about half of his crew.

 Instead of responding as a Starfleet Captain, Picard takes this on almost as two boys quarreling over a bag of gumballs on the playground.
 When confronted with the bully demanding half of his gumballs, Picard decides the best way to handle it is to destroy all of them.
 Together he and Riker engage the auto-destruct for twenty minutes later.